tjone270/minqlx/README.md

 [See here for a full command list.](https://github.com/MinoMino/minqlx/wiki/Command-List)

+Note that the plugins repository only contains plugins maintained by me.
+Take a look [here](https://github.com/MinoMino/minqlx/wiki/Useful-Plugins) some of the plugins by other users that could be useful to you.

 Updating
 ========
 Since this and plugins use different repositories, they will also be updated separately.
 However, the latest master